Cheryl is a licensed, ordained minister and has a BA in Psychology and Church ministry. She spent 12 years attending Word of Faith churches.

 Many African Americans have grown up eating what is traditionally known as "soul food."
 The origins of this fat-filled diet come from when Africans were first enslaved in the United States.
 Slaves could only eat what they received from their masters, which was basically the worst diet ever.
 The books "Queen," by Alex Haley and "Jubilee" by Margaret Walker, both give similar, true accounts that were passed down by Haley's grandmother for whom his book is named, and Walker's grandma Vyry.

 Both accounts say the plantation owners forced the slaves to cook delicious meals for their families and then expected them to work in the fields all day on a substandard diet.
 For example, the masters would dine on roast pig, while their free help had to scavage the leftovers.
 Slaves ate the intestines from the hog in order to survive, This is why many black people in America enjoy chitterlings.
 This meal like many others has been passed down through the generations but is not very healthy.
 Hog guts are greasy, full of fat, and cholesterol.
-Even so, they are a staple in many African American homes, especially during the holiday season.
+Even so, they are a staple in many African American homes, especially during the holiday season in spit of doctor's warnings about this type of diet.

 Accounts differ regarding the slave diet